elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 To predict abalone’s age from physical measurements, we build a regression model using a popular type of regularized linear regression model Ridge.
-The model can use the physical measurements(Sex, Length, Diameter, Height, Whole weight, etc.) to predict the age of abalone in decimal number.
-Our final Ridge model can predict age in a good accuracy on an unseen test data set, with *R*<sup>2</sup> score of 0.55, and 13 mean absolute percentage error (MAPE).
+The model can use the physical measurements(Sex, Length, Diameter, Height, Whole weight, etc.) to predict the age of abalone.
+Our final Ridge model can predict age in a decent accuracy on an unseen test data set, with a *R*<sup>2</sup> score of 0.52 and a mean absolute percentage error(MAPE) of 13.71.
 However, considering the potential economic losses to the stakeholders, we recommend further improvement before it is put into the industry.

 # Methods